 Click Here for tab for Paperback Writer by The Beatles

 There’s a funny story about how this Beatles song came to life.
 Paul McCartney had previously been criticized by his aunt for always writing love songs all the time, and she requested that he write about something more interesting such as a ‘horse or the summit conference’.
 So after observing Ringo Star reading a book, he simply decided to write a song about a book.

-Although we get a little playful with our single note passages and small inflections, this song fundamentally uses the two chords G and C. It also uses a quite nice and simple strumming pattern which makes it ideal if you want to sing and play to this at the same time.
+Although we get a little playful with our single-note passages and small inflections, this song fundamentally uses the two chords G and C. It also uses a quite nice and simple strumming pattern which makes it ideal if you want to sing and play at the same time.

 505 by Arctic Monkeys